AABearBots/First-Closed-Doors-Competition/README.md

 }
 ```

 Change the path to the proper one pointing to your bot in your local machine.
-Bear in mind the path is relative to where the _AACloudPlatform.sln_ is located.
+Bear in mind the path is relative to where the _AACloud.sln_ is located.

 ### Running Mode

-When you run a trading bot in your local environment you can configure the AACloudPlatform to run it either continuously or only once.
+When you run a trading bot in your local environment you can configure the AACloud to run it either continuously or only once.
 This is to avoid the consequences of stopping a trading bot forcefully, which may cause the bot to loose sync with the exchange (open positions may not be taken into account in subsequent runs).

 This is where the _stopGracefully_ parameter comes into play.
 When the value is _false_ the platform will run the bot continuously.
 When the value is _true_ the platform runs the bot once and stops it afterwards.